All Sold Out: A couple thoughts about the “Fab Five,” Grant Hill, and the Uncle Tom stigma

 Oh, and about “Uncle Tom.”

 There are certain accusations that, true or untrue, forever stick with you.
-Men wrongly accused of rape are still thought of and treated as rapists by those who only need an allegation for confirmation of guilt.
-“Uncle Tom” carries a similar permanent stigma, and I can’t even imagine how frustrating it must be for a black person who has done nothing but do things the way they’re supposed to be done to always have their racial identity questioned.
+“Uncle Tom” carries this type of stigma, and I can’t even imagine how frustrating it must be for a black person who has done nothing but do things the way they’re supposed to be done to always have their racial identity questioned.

 This frustration was clearly evident in Grant Hill’s tomeic response to Rose and King’s comments about black Duke players.
 You could almost sense that this missive had been festering inside of Hill for decades.